nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 1. Showing all decks in MasterDeck
     1. Prerequisites: User is in the Main Mode and a deck is not selected.
     2. Test case: `showDecks` <br>
-       Expected: All existing decks in MasterDeck will be shown.
+       Expected: All existing decks in MasterDeck are shown.

 ### Testing Commands for `MAIN_SELECTED_MODE`